wazuh/wazuh-documentation/source/ossec_wazuh_upgrade.rst

 What's next
 -----------

-Now you have finished your ELK cluster installation and we recommend you to go to your OSSEC Wazuh manager and install OSSEC Wazuh RESTful API and OSSEC Wazuh Ruleset modules:
+Now you have finished your OSSEC Wazuh fort upgrade and we recommend you to go to OSSEC integration with ELK Stack and upgrade ELK Stack:

-* :ref:`OSSEC Wazuh RESTful API <ossec_api>`
-* :ref:`OSSEC Wazuh Ruleset <ossec_ruleset>`
+* :ref:`OSSEC integration with ELK Stack upgrade <ossec_elk_upgrade>`